AttorneyOnlineVidya/tsuserver/README.md

 * /switch (character folder) - Changes the user to the specified character.
 	* Character must be in characters list.

+* /polls - Lists currently available polls for voting.

+* /vote (poll name) (yes/no) - Casts a vote on the given poll.

 ## Mod Commands